Postage stamps and postal history of Sri Lanka

 This is a survey of the postage stamps and postal history of Sri Lanka, formerly known as Ceylon.

 Sri Lanka is an island country in South Asia, located about 31 km off the southern coast of India.
 After over two thousand years of rule by local kingdoms, parts of Sri Lanka were colonized by Portugal and the Netherlands beginning in the 16th century, before control of the entire country passed to Britain in 1815.
 A nationalist political movement arose in the country in the early 20th century with the aim of obtaining political independence, which was eventually granted by the British after peaceful negotiations in 1948.
 The country became a republic and adopted its current name in 1972.

 British colonial stamps

 The first stamps for British Ceylon were issued on 1 April 1857.

 The stamp features a portrait of Queen Victoria and is brown in colour.
 It is a 6 pence value used to send a half ounce letter from Ceylon to England.
 Eight more stamps were issued in year 1857, all featuring the portrait of Queen Victoria.
-One of the 5 stamps that were issued on 23 April 1859 is considered to be the most valuable stamp in Sri Lanka: it is a 4 pence with a dark pink colour known as the 'Dull Rose'.
+One of the five stamps that were issued on 23 April 1859 is considered to be the most valuable stamp in Sri Lanka: it is a 4 pence with a dark pink colour known as the 'Dull Rose'.

 Stamps of Sri Lanka

-Sri Lanka is the only country to include details in a stamp in three languages viz.
+Sri Lanka is one of the few countries to include details in a stamp in three languages viz.
 Sinhala, Tamil and English.
 The first stamps marked Sri Lanka were issued on 22 May 1972.